josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🩸_Genocide_Denialism/🏛️_wannsee_template_bureaucratic_genocide.md

-# 🏛️ The Wannsee Template: How Genocidal Bureaucracy Operates
+# 🏛️ The Wannsee Template: How Bureaucratic Genocide Operates
 **First created:** 2025-10-17 | **Last updated:** 2025-10-20
 *A practical explainer of the administrative pattern behind mass atrocity: vague authorisation, coded language, and coordinated logistics — without a single explicit order.*